Tennis: Federer breezes past Bedene at Halle

 He fired seven aces and never faced a break point; he next plays Benoit Paire, who defeated American Steve Johnson 7-5, 7-6 (7/5).

+Zverev had complained about being worn down at the French Open and he won three five-set matches in succession before losing to Dominic Thiem in the quarter-finals.

+A week of rest and a light grass training schedule were apparently not enough to revitalise the world number three.

-Home fans were kept happy as Philipp Kohlschreiber advanced 4-6, 6-3, 2-1 as Hungarian opponent Marton Fucsovics was unable to continue after hurting his left thigh in a fall on the grass.
+Home fans were pleased, though, as Philipp Kohlschreiber advanced 4-6, 6-3, 2-1, with Hungarian opponent Marton Fucsovics nable to continue after hurting his left thigh in a fall on the grass.

 Kohlschreiger, who lost in last week's Stuttgart first round, was more pleased with his performance here.